akinmaurice/reactflix/README.md

 The above will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Todo List

+  1. Movie and Tv Show Search with Auto Complete
+  2. Display Casts and Reviews for Movies
+  3. Display Tv Shows airing on each Day at the top of tv shows component

 ## License